Enhancing the Careers of EMBA Students

 David Yang: First Vice President of Business Development, Hamni Bank (Finance)

-Executive MBA students and alumni have full access to resources and events organized and supported by the College of Business Administration's Office of Graduate Career Management.
+Executive MBA students and alumni have full access to resources and events organized and supported by the College of Business Administration and LMU Career and Professional Development.